 Over time there would be more and more communities living this kind of life.
 Think of artists, creatives, collectors, players, believers of a religion and many other groups of people who come together to live frugally together.
 People who by pooling their universal minimum income in a cooperative way would be able to exploit economies of scale and afford products and services that they could not have on their own.
 Condominium lives.

 Choosing this lifestyle would lead to unparalleled freedom in creative endeavor.
-Kind of like in the 60s, but without LSD.
-Whereas previously creatives and artists were bound by the need to produce something that would feed them, now that would no longer be the case.
+A bit like the 60s, but without LSD.
+While previously creatives and artists were bound by the need to produce something that fed them, this would no longer be the case.

 Work at the time of universal minimum income

-Some experiments show that people would not quit their jobs or work fewer hours even with a universal minimum income.
-These experiments are misleading and experimenters know this very well.
-Each participant in the experiment knows that the experiment is temporary, while the true universal minimum income would be a permanent change in our social and economic system.
+Some experiments show that people would not quit their jobs or work fewer hours even with a universal basic income.
+These experiments are misleading and the experimenters know this very well.
+Every participant in the experiment knows that the experiment is temporary, while the true universal minimum income would be a permanent change in our social and economic system.

-I don't think people fully realize that we are talking about permanent change.
-The real questions aren't "will people be happier?" or "will they work fewer hours?".
+I don't think people fully realize that we're talking about a permanent change.
+The real questions are not “will people be happier?” or “will they work fewer hours?”.
 The real questions are:

-- How will people act when survival is no longer a problem?
-When will they not have to worry about losing their house, paying the bill and putting a plate on the table?
-Especially the younger generations, for whom the concept of work will become a "fluid" notion, a bit like many other things.
+- How will people act when survival is no longer an issue?
+When they don't have to worry about losing their house, paying the bill and putting a plate on the table?
+Especially the younger generations, for whom the concept of work will become a "fluid" notion, a bit like various other things.

 - How will the economy change when trillions and trillions of euros are put back into circulation every year, forever?
 And how will the economy hold up, if it holds up?